-(ii) The accounting policies of the operating segments are same as the Group's accounting policies described in note 4.
+(ii) The accounting policy information of the operating segments are same as the Group's policy information described in note 4.
 Segment results represents the profit earned or the loss incurred by each segment without allocation of corporate income and central administrative costs.
 This is the measure reported to the CODM for the purpose of resources allocation and performance assessment.